Curriculum Detail

 • Conceptual Geometry

 Conceptual Geometry includes applications of geometry in everyday life, geometric constructions as a way to understand measurement and to see relationships, and deductive reasoning.
 Math construction tools (compass and straight edge), measurement tools (ruler and protractor), and dynamic geometry software are all used in various applications and explorations.
 Integrated projects challenge students to apply geometric principles creatively, fostering a deep understanding of fundamental concepts.
-Successful completion of this course fulfills the geometry requirement, allowing advancement to Personal Finance, CP Data Science, or CP Small Business Start-Up.
+Successful completion of this course fulfills the geometry requirement, allowing advancement to Personal Finance, CP Data Science, CP Small Business Start-Up, or another math elective.

 • CP Algebra 2

 CP Algebra 2 is a course that moves students beyond concrete reasoning to focus on solving, graphing, and applying higher-level functions and relations.
 Linear, quadratic, cubic, and polynomial functions are studied.
 Various forms of technology are used to support analytic methods and to give students visual representations that nurture an intuitive understanding.
 Problem solving is an important component.
-Prior to taking CP Algebra 2, at least one other CP-level class must be successfully completed.
-Students successfully completing this course may advance to CP Pre-Calculus or CP Data Science.
+PREREQUISITE: Successful completion of CP Algebra 1.
+Students successfully completing this course may advance to CP Pre-Calculus, CP Data Science or another math elective.

 • CP Geometry